hailocs/hailo-apps-infra/hailo_apps/python/api_apps/Examples/Open WebUI.md

    - Set "Connection Type" to "Local"
    - Set "Auth" to "None"

-4. Select the `qwen2:1.5b` model from the available models
+Now in the chat, select the `qwen2:1.5b` model from the available models.